 Young Leaders Program (YLP) Scholarship

 Hitotsubashi ICS is the only institution in Japan where recipients of the prestigious and competitive YLP scholarships are eligible to study business management.
 This scholarship supports privately financed foreign students of good academic standing who experience financial barriers to studying at higher education institutions in Japan.
-Currently, citizens of Australia, Brunei, Cambodia, India, Indonesia, Laos, Malaysia, Mongolia, Myanmar, Philippines, P. R. China, Rep. of Korea, Singapore, Thailand, Turkey and Viet Nam are eligible to apply for a YLP scholarship at Hitotsubashi ICS.
+Currently, citizens of Australia, Bangladesh, Brunei, Cambodia, India, Indonesia, Laos, Malaysia, Mongolia, Myanmar, Philippines, P. R. China, Rep. of Korea, Rep. of Turkey, Singapore, Thailand and Viet Nam (18 countries) are eligible to apply for a YLP scholarship at Hitotsubashi ICS.

 YLP scholarship recipients at Hitotsubashi ICS come mainly from the business world.
 Unlike YLP students at Japanese graduate programs, at Hitotsubashi ICS they are integrated with all other MBA students and must meet all graduation requirements to earn an MBA.

-- have at least three years of work experience and be under 40 years of age as of September 1 of the current academic year
+- have at least 3 years of full-time work experience and be under 40 years of age as of September 1 of the entering year

 The Young Leaders Program, Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT)